 Maintenance of renewable fuel sources

-Decrease in carbon emissions
+Decrease in co2 emissions

 In short, it fosters innovation and preserves our way of life.
 It also protects our natural environment and human and ecological health.